Skip to content

 Determining the cost of earthquake insurance, such as the offerings provided by Geovera, involves a complex assessment of various factors to ensure that policyholders receive appropriate coverage while maintaining the financial viability of the insurance company.

 Earthquake insurance is designed to provide financial protection in the event of seismic activity causing property damage or loss, which is not typically covered under standard homeowners’ insurance policies.
-Here are some key factors that influence the cost of earthquake insurance:
+Here are some key factors that influence the cost of affordable earthquake insurance:

 Location